ABB Automation Builder for HVAC Control

 ABB Sequential Function Charts (SFC) Example for HVAC Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for HVAC Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - HVAC Control Control